oceam/LeafSurfaceReconstruction/README.md

 # A Robust Leaf Surface Reconstruction Method for 3D Plant Phenotyping
 This is a support page of paper submmited to "Plant Phenomics" as an Original Research.

 > ANDO,R., OZASA,Y., GUO, W.(2020, under review).
-A Robust Leaf Surface Reconstruction Method for 3D Plant Phenotyping.
+Robust Surface Reconstruction of Plant Leaf from 3D Point Cloud.
 Plant Phenomics.
 ---

 # Test Environment